QData/TextAttack/README.md

     --search greedy
 ```

+> *Tip:* If your machine has multiple GPUs, you can distribute the attack across them using the `--parallel` option.
+For some attacks, this can really help performance.

 ### Attacks and Papers Implemented ("Attack Recipes")

 We include attack recipes which build an attack such that only one command line argument has to be passed.
 To run an attack recipes, run `python -m textattack --recipe [recipe_name]`